Ndiritu Muriithi: Political career

-Mr. Muriithi served as a Member of Parliament representing Laikipia west and Assistant Minister for Industrialization between 2007 and 2013, in the government of Mwai Kibaki. he was involved in reforms to improve the environment for doing business, and improving incentives to promote investments.
+Muriithi served as a Member of Parliament representing Laikipia West and assistant minister for industrialization between 2007 and 2013, in the government of Mwai Kibaki.
+He was involved in reforms to improve the environment for doing business, and improving incentives to promote investments.
 He was also involved in the development of policy and law related to finance and economics such as legislation governing establishment of credit bureau, interest rates, taxation and other fiscal measures.
 Scandal has dogged him over his handling of Ngarua Millers in Laikipia which collapsed during his term as an assistant minister.
 As a Governor attempts to revive it has led to conflict with the community with allegations of his attempts to privatize a co-operative.
 He has also faced criticism over privatization of a community slaughter house to family business.

-Ndiritu Muriithi's tenure as Governor has been dogged by a succession of legal battles.
+Muriithi's tenure as governor has been dogged by a succession of legal battles.
 He additionally has experienced growth in regional influence since initiating the AMAYA Triangle Initiative, which seeks socio economic transformation of four pastoralist counties by pushing for adoption of feedlots and other modern technologies in livestock husbandry.
-Mr Muriithi was instrumental in the drive to have the derelict Nairobi-Nanyuki and Gilgil-Nyahururu railway lines rehabilitated.
+Muriithi was instrumental in the drive to have the derelict Nairobi-Nanyuki and Gilgil-Nyahururu railway lines rehabilitated.
 He is the current finance, planning and economic affairs committee chairperson in the council of governors elected on 29/01/2021.

-Upon his election as Governor of Laikipia in 2017, Mr Muriithi embarked on reforms of the county public service to make it professional and globally competitive.
+Upon his election as Governor of Laikipia in 2017, Muriithi embarked on reforms of the county public service to make it professional and globally competitive.
 These efforts have been rewarded with unmatched growth of the county's own source revenue which has doubled since the 2016/2017 financial year.
-Mr Muriithi is also credited with following through with the Smart Towns Initiative funded by the World Bank's Global Smart City Partnership Program (GSCP). in Key Laikipia towns.
+Muriithi is also credited with following through with the Smart Towns Initiative funded by the World Bank's Global Smart City Partnership Program (GSCP). in Key Laikipia towns.
 He also focused the county public service on enterprise development to bridge the gap between development and positive social change.
 Under his leadership, a number of local Small and Medium Enterprises underwent incubation under the Laikipia Innovation and Enterprise development Programme which he started in 2018 to nurture the SMEs to become manufacturers through increased production.

-Nderitu Muriithi lost the Laikipia Governorship to Joshua Irungu in the Kenya 2022 General Elections.
+Muriithi lost the Laikipia Governorship to Joshua Irungu in the Kenya 2022 General Elections.

 Family

-Muriithi, who is former President Kibaki's nephew, is married to Maria Mbeneka a seasoned lawyer.
+Muriithi, who is former president Kibaki's nephew, is married to Maria Mbeneka a seasoned lawyer.